BU-CS-CE-528-2017/Location-Aware-Hybrid-Cloud/README.md

 You need to have an AWS account and save the root access key in .aws folder.
 Detail information can be see [Getting starts with AWS](http://docs.aws.amazon.com/gettingstarted/latest/awsgsg-intro/gsg-aws-intro.html).

 ### For running on Google Cloud Function
 You need to have an Google Cloud Service account, create corresponding project first on the Google Cloud Console, and get the credential key files.
-More can be see at [Getting start with GCF](https://github.com/serverless/serverless-google-cloudfunctions).
+More can be see at the github project [Go through the Setup Google Cloud Part to setup before deployment.](https://github.com/serverless/serverless-google-cloudfunctions)

 Old Way: <br />
 * Step 1: "npm install" (install node module dependencies) <br />